 The information contained in this Student Handbook will provide help as you navigate through various educational landscapes at Pacifica.
-Please consider this Handbook to be your 'first contact' for academic and administrative information by familiarizing yourself with the Table of Contents, Faculty and Staff, General Information, Academic Policies and Regulations, Forms, and Schedule of Fees.
-It clarifies many of the questions that will arise during your tenure here.
+Familiarizing yourself with the critical information held in these pages will help clarify questions that may arise during your tenure here.